-All connections, including power are made to the front panels of the cards fitted within the Summa processing rack.
-The cards are recessed from the front of the rack to allow cable clearance within the bay.
+All connections, including power are made to the front panels of the cards fitted within, which are recessed from the front of the core to allow cable clearance within the bay.

-Card Layout
+Card layout

-The Summa rack has 9 module/card slots.
-Cards should only be fitted into the correct slot type, as shown in the layout above.
+The Summa core has 9 module / card slots.
+A slot should only be fitted with a module of the correct type for the slot, as shown in the layout above.
 Labels indicating each slot's type are visible once a module is removed.

-The central module in the rack is the reset and sync interface card.
+The central module in the core is the reset and sync interface card.
 Two slots are provided for each type of processing card for redundancy.
-Slots to the left of the central reset card are for the primary and normally active router, DSP and control processors.
+Slots to the left of the central reset card are for primary and normally active router, DSP and control processors.
 The slots to the right mirror this layout and are for the secondary or hot-spare processing modules.
-The first and last slots are for the two power supplies, a PSU in either slot can power a fully populated rack.
-Two PSUs are fitted to share the load and provide redundancy.
+The first and last slots are for power supplies, a PSU in either slot can power a fully populated core.
+Two PSU's are fitted and the load shared to provide redundancy.

-Installing / Removing Cards
+Installing / removing cards

-Cards are fixed in place by two front panel screws, one at the top and one at the bottom.
-To remove a card, unfasten the screws until they are loose then pull on the card handle.
-It is important to observe ESD precautions when handling cards.
-Avoid touching the circuit board and use ESD bags or mats when placing cards on a surface.
+Modules are fixed in place by two captive front panel screws, one top and one bottom.
+To remove, unfasten the screws until they are loose then pull on the card handle.

+It is important to observe ESD precautions when handling any of the cards.
+Avoid touching the circuit board and use ESD bags or mats to put modules on.